 While enrolled in the academy, students have access to the Architecture and Allied Arts Library and Computer Lab.
 They may meet with and observe UO architecture students enrolled in advanced summer session design studios and sit in on selected A&AA courses.

 Last minute changes do occur and the academy reserves the right to change the schedule at any time.

 Two day trips focus on planning, resource, and site issues related to the four regions of Oregon: the coastal dunes and headlands, the high desert and Cascade mountains, the Willamette Valley corridor, and Portland’s urban core.
 The Portland trip includes visits to large and small professional-design offices.
 On-site sketching is an essential facet of the field trips.

 The academy is coordinated by two faculty members, one of whom also functions as the director, and additional instructors as needed.
 Instructors are selected from the UO faculty and other young professionals in architecture, interior architecture, and landscape architecture.
 Faculty members and instructors offer insights into the career.
 In addition, admissions information on program selection and the application process is provided by the department for interested students.

-For the most current information, check the UO housing website.
+For the most current information, online application link, and deadlines, check the